| |

 5. Add ⅓ of the flour and whisk until smooth.
 Add another ⅓ of the flour and stir with a spoon.

-7. Add cold chocolate chips and continue folding the dough until fully incorporated.
+7. Add cold chocolate chips and continue folding the dough until well incorporated.

 8. If sticky, let the dough rest for 10–15 minutes, then knead again until smooth.